MarcusSzabo/MarcusSzabo.github.io/content/about.md

 ​I'm an avid learner and am able to **pick up new skills quickly**.
 I enjoy challenges and love being able to flex my creative side by **designing map layouts**, **the flow of a level**, **combat encounters**, and **puzzles**.
 I'm familiar with leading and coordinating groups through design processes and taking an idea from concept to completion.

+I have experience in leading groups and firmly believe in the ideology of **"lead by example"**.
+I encourage collaboration and always try to make sure that the people I'm helping or in charge of are healthy, happy, and are able to **do their work without any obstructions**.
+I've taken several online courses designed to train people as Scrum Masters and have obtained the **IBM IT Scrum Master Certification**.
+In this specialization, I focussed on learning Agile methodologies and different methods on implementing them through work pipelines such as kanban boards.
+I am currently working on obtaining the **Epic Games Game Design Professional Certificate** that focusses on a variety of tools in Unreal Engine and allows me to get a better handle on the various design methods in the engine..

 My inspiration for pursuing **animation** mainly comes from **Monty Oum**, who directed the 3D anime **RWBY** and was also in charge of the Halo inspired **“Red vs Blue”** fight scenes until 2015 where he passed away.
 He had an incredibly unique animation style that was primarily focused on **over-the-top combat**.
 He was able to create very complex and visually breathtaking animations and started a trend of animations using that style.